Llewellyn500/cs4-sem-2-notes/📚 Courses/CSM 482 - Info Systems 2/Personal_Notes/Preparation for exam.md

 This model identifies five forces that shape competition in any industry.
 A company must have a strategy to counter them.

-1. **Threat of New Entrants:** How easy it is for new competitors to enter your market4.
+1. **Threat of New Entrants:** How easy it is for new competitors to enter your market.

-2. **Threat of Substitute Products/Services:** How easily customers can switch to a different product that does the same thing5.
+2. **Threat of Substitute Products/Services:** How easily customers can switch to a different product that does the same thing.

-3. **Bargaining Power of Customers:** How much power customers have to drive down prices6.
+3. **Bargaining Power of Customers:** How much power customers have to drive down prices.

-4. **Bargaining Power of Suppliers:** How much power your suppliers have to drive up costs7.
+4. **Bargaining Power of Suppliers:** How much power your suppliers have to drive up costs.

-5. **Rivalry Among Existing Competitors:** The intensity of competition from other companies in your industry8.
+5. **Rivalry Among Existing Competitors:** The intensity of competition from other companies in your industry.

 To fight these forces, businesses use IT to implement five core competitive strategies: